 This workshop is for division/general managers who are called on to integrate their operations with the finance and strategy of the company.
-It is also for senior level operational and finance managers who want to better integrate their financial analysis with the strategy and management of the organization.
+It is also for senior level finance and operations managers who want to better integrate their financial analysis with the strategy and management of the organization.

 20% discount available for DU Alumni, Daniels Corporate Partners, and 3 or more individuals from the same organization—$1,200